- Policy Analysis

 Granted, it is not entirely possible to verify the reports about the rivalry between Soylu and Albayrak or the tensions between the AKP and the nationalists.
 The current state of Turkish democracy does not leave much space for independent journalism.
 But even if all reports regarding the AKP-MHP friction are ignored, the balance of power and Erdoğan’s previous dealings with his allies still provide notable evidence of an impending showdown.

 Of course, an all-out war is not a likely option for now and even after the elections.
 A head-on collision at this point would be too costly for both sides.
-However, even if Erdoğan seeks to trim the nationalists’ power and bringing them under his full control—using them to balance or discipline future rogue actors within bureaucracy and politics—Bahçeli and his aides face giving up some of the monumental gains that they have made in the last few years and may respond accordingly.
+However, even if Erdoğan seeks to trim the nationalists’ power and bring them under his full control—using them to balance or discipline future rogue actors within bureaucracy and politics—Bahçeli and his aides face giving up some of the monumental gains that they have made in the last few years and may respond accordingly.
 Moreover, they cannot know for certain how far Erdoğan’s trimming will go.

 If Erdoğan succeeds in bringing the MHP under his control once again, he will have full control of the bureaucracy, he will be the only champion of Turkish nationalism, and he will secure his family’s and fellow Islamists’ place in the future of Turkish politics.
 As such, AKP-MHP relations will be one of the critical issues to watch in the lead-up to and aftermath of the elections.